quizbowl/collegecalendar/difficulty-scale.md

 [^1]: This scale is preferably called “the college quizbowl calendar difficulty scale”
       (or “the collegequizbowlcalendar.com difficulty scale,”
-      or “the difficulty scale used by the college quizbowl calendar”), and the unit of difficulty is a “dot” (not “circle” or “star” or “level”).
+      or “the difficulty scale used by the college quizbowl calendar”), and the unit of difficulty is a “dot” (not “circle” or “star” or “level” or “pip”).